franciscoardevolmartinez/FlopPITy_deprecated/README.md

 Here's a brief description of some of the most important options:
 - `device`: Used to specify the device on which the flows are trained.
 Can be `cpu` or `gpu`.
 Default: `cpu`.
 - `embedding`: Switches on a neural network (called embedding network) to reduce the dimensionality of the data.
+Off by default.
 - `embed_size`: The size of the embedding network's output.
 - `Ztol`: Specifies the maximum change in log(Z) to stop inference.
 For parameter estimation, large values (e.g. 10, set by default) are fine.
 For model comparison, it should be <1.
 - `processes`: The number of parallel instances of ARCiS running to compute the training set.
 Can be used to speed up the inference if multiple cores are available.